Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 And the reason I believe that they're most commonly not being told is because the doctors themselves are not aware of the risks of those medications.

-And so when you start looking at the larger picture of seven and ten veterans under VA care prescribed on these medications, you start realizing you just start multiplying out suicide risk of these treatments.
+So looking at the larger picture of seven and ten veterans under VA care prescribed one of these medications, you start realizing you just start multiplying out suicide risk of these treatments.

-My friend Angela Peacock was prescribed 18 different drugs at the same time.
+My friend Angela Peacock was prescribed eighteen different drugs at the same time.

 There's no one that hears these things that can say that is okay.

-These cocktails, these various mixes of drugs just aren't, in some cases, not studied at all, what the impact might be.
+These various mixes of drugs just aren't, in some cases, not studied at all what the impact might be.

-Yeah, there's no studies showing a six-drug, seven-drug, eight-drug cocktail is safe.
+There's no studies showing a six drug, seven drug, eight drug cocktail is safe.

-What you will find, though, and leadership at the VA Office of Mental Health will tell you that anything more than three medications, psychiatric or CNS or central nervous system drugs, at the same time, you'll start seeing diminishing outcomes.
+What you will find though, and leadership at the VA Office of Mental Health will tell you that anything more than three medications, psychiatric or CNS or central nervous system drugs at the same time, you will start seeing diminishing outcomes.

-And so I'm not sure the confusion why we're also wondering why these suicide rates continue to increase when you just look at the prescription rates.
+And so I'm not sure the confusion why we're also wondering why these suicidal rates continue to increase when you just look at prescription rates.

 And we're seeing the inverse.